Improving Anaerobic Digester Performance: What Happens When Mixing Fails

 The Root Cause: Flow and Rheology

-Illustrative representation of Computational Fluid Dynamics (CFD).
+Illustrative representation of Computational Fluid Dynamics (CFD) showing velocity distribution inside an anaerobic digester.
 This diagram is conceptual and not derived from project data.

-The gas-holder covers compounded the issue.
-Built with 4-foot skirts (half the standard 8-foot depth) and shorter guide columns, they flexed under gas pressure, creating uneven stress across the system.
+The gas-holder covers further impacted performance.
+Built with 4-foot skirts (half the standard 8-foot depth) and shorter guide columns, they flexed under pressure, creating uneven mechanical stresses.

 LEC Partners’ Investigation

-The utility brought in LEC Partners to perform an independent, data-driven review.
-The multidisciplinary team — John Forcier, P.E., Greg Benz, P.E., and Terry Mazanec, Ph.D. — conducted field inspections, laboratory testing, and advanced modeling to pinpoint the source of the performance loss.
+The utility brought in LEC Partners to perform an independent engineering assessment.
+The team — John Forcier, P.E., Greg Benz, P.E., and Terry Mazanec, Ph.D. — conducted field inspections and reviewed operating conditions to identify the source of performance loss.

 Project Completion Date: October 2025